Skip to the main content.

 • More than two-thirds (67%) say financial stress affects their work.

-• The average employee spends an average of 3.5 working days a year managing finances while at work.
+• The average employee spends 3.5 working days a year managing finances while at work.

 • One in two (55%) employees do not think their company cares about their financial wellbeing.